Date

 Project status

-This project will focus on five case-study schools at the forefront of a widespread transformation in the relationship between teacher/practitioner and child
+This project focused on five case-study schools at the forefront of a widespread transformation in the relationship between teacher/practitioner and child.

 Project summary